Family Visas

 Child Visas

-Child visas allow dependent children of Australian citizens, permanent residents, or eligible New
+Child Visas allow dependent children of Australian citizens, Australian permanent residents, or eligible New Zealand citizens to live permanently in Australia with their parent.

-Types include: - Child Visa (Subclass 101 – offshore)
+Child Visa (Subclass 101 – Offshore)

-- Child Visa (Subclass 802 – onshore)
+Child Visa (Subclass 802 – Onshore)

 Remaining Relative Visa (Subclass 115 / 835)